kyleu/projectile/doc/src/gettingStarted.md

 # Getting Started

-There are several ways to run Projectile:
+Projectile runs in your project's directory, creating generated source code based on your database, Thrift, or GraphQL APIs.

+## Download Projectile

-## Release Jar
+### Release Jar

-- Download the leatest release from [GitHub](https://github.com/Kyleu/projectile/releases).
+- [Download the latest release]((https://github.com/Kyleu/projectile/releases)) from GitHub.
 Only a single file, `projectile.jar`, is needed

 - From your project's directory, run `java -jar projectile.jar`, this will print CLI usage

 - To run the web server, run `java -jar projectile.jar server`

-## Shell script
+### Shell script

 Save [this file](https://raw.githubusercontent.com/KyleU/projectile/master/bin/projectile.sh) as `projectile.sh` and mark it executable.
-Once executed, it will download and run the latest release from GitHub
+Once executed, it will download and run the latest release from GitHub, printing usage instructions by default.
+Run `projectile.sh server` to start the server

-## Ammonite
+### Ammonite

 Save [this file](https://raw.githubusercontent.com/KyleU/projectile/master/bin/projectile.sc) as `projectile.sc`.
-Run with `amm projectile.sc` and it will download the dependencies
+Run with `amm projectile.sc` and it will download the dependencies and print usage instructions.
+Run `amm projectile.sc server` to start the server

-## SBT Plugin
+### SBT Plugin

-An SBT plugin (@ref[details here](codegen/sbt-plugin.md)) is provided for running Projectile from within your project's SBT session
+An SBT plugin (@ref[details here](codegen/sbt-plugin.md)) is provided for running Projectile from within your project's SBT session.
+Because of SBT plugin restrictions, the web server is unavailable, though command-line usage is supported.
+You can use one of the other methods to launch the server and use a UI to configure your project

-## Run From Source
+### Run From Source

 Clone [Projectile](https://github.com/Kyleu/projectile)